Four Ways to Get Paid for Taking Notes

 Getty Images

-With inflation in general on the up-and-up and the cost of housing slated to continue to increase in the United States, there’s more reason than ever to look for inventive ways to make money.
+With the cost of living the way it is in the U.S., there’s more reason than ever to look for inventive ways to make money.

 And while, at this point, you likely know a little about how the gig economy works, you may not know all it has to offer.
-Let’s say going to the grocery store isn’t your thing.
-Or you don’t really want to waste all that gas, even if you can get paid to drive.
-Maybe you want to be a little bit intellectually stimulated by your gig role — after all, we all want to learn something new.
+Let’s say grocery delivery isn’t your thing.
+Or you don’t really want strangers in your car, so Uber isn’t your first choice.
+Maybe you want to be more intellectually stimulated by your gig role — after all, we all want to learn something new.

 Then let us introduce you to a little-known sector of the gig economy: get paid to take notes.
 Whether that’s at a public meeting, a college class or at a doctor’s appointment, there’s often little expertise and prior experience required for these posts other than a basic knowledge of note-taking and a willingness to learn.
 Depending on what organization you work for, you could stand to make as much as $20 an hour or even $125 per college course.

-You will be expected to submit coherent and well-organized material on a deadline and need to be able to extract the salient details from the lecture or event you are transcribing.
-But as long as you can do that and travel to a particular place, these programs are a relatively flexible and interesting way to make a little cash on the side—and do a little good for the world.
+You’ll be expected to submit coherent and well-organized material on a deadline and extract the salient details from the lecture or event you are transcribing.
+But as long as you can do that and travel to a particular place, these programs are a relatively flexible and interesting way to make a little cash on the side.

-Here are five programs that allow you to take notes and get paid for it.
+Here are four programs that allow you to take notes and get paid for it.

 Documenters